In the mission of inspiring visitors to come to your destination, your MVP is visual influence.

 4 | Curating Images to Power Social Hubs

-Destinations use CrowdRiff’s visual marketing platform to track photos tagged with their geolocations and hashtags, or posted by specific users or influencers.
+Destinations use CrowdRiff’s visual marketing platform to track photos shared in their destination.

 These social hubs bring more attention to the DMO hashtags, and encourage the community to share more user-generated content.